s-a-malik/ECDSA-Exchange/README.md

 npx parcel index.html
 ```

-Now you can navigate to your [localhost](://localhost:1234/) to run the application.
+Now you can navigate to your localhost (://localhost:1234/) to run the application.
 To send money from a given account to another, you need to input the corresponding private key.
 Use the wrong private key and it won't work!